Eirinintz/Public-library-internship-Sparta/week-03-04-05/week-03-04-05-report.md

 The application is intended solely for internal library staff to manage records securely and efficiently. 🔒📝

 ---
-✅ Once the steps in week-02 are completed, the following actions are performed: 🛠️📂

 ### Project Structure